CristianGonzalez24/CristianGonzalez24/README.md

 A backend developer who develops efficient and scalable server-side code.<br/>
 🔭 I'm currently open to an internship, collaborations or a new job opportunity.<br/>
 📚 Always focused on learning new things.<br/>
+🐍 I'm currently learning python to enter the world of AI.
 <!-- - Personal website [link](url my portfolio) -->
 <!-- 📄 Know about my experiences <a href="https://github.com/100rabhcsmc/Me.io/blob/master/01SaurabhChavanReactNativeResume.pdf" target="blank">Resume</a> -->